ViraRa/Side-Projects/README.md

 **Project 9** - This project extends Project 8 by adding MW calculation.
 The code is reading from an excel workbook that contains the individual aa's molecular weight found on Thermo Fisher website.
 I then created a simple GUI to display the results.
 The overall program went up in time complexity to O(n<sup>2</sup>).
 Also, the protein.txt file now supports fasta format for sequences (i.e in columns)

 **Project 10** - Simple binary tree program with unit testing.
 The point of this is to practice unit-testing.

+**Project 11** - Review Graph Theory and common traversals (Breadth first-search and Depth first-search).
+Use unittest to test code.